-Our Heart and Vascular Center team is skilled in diagnosing, treating and managing coronary artery disease in all its forms.
+Our heart and vascular physician team is skilled in diagnosing, treating and managing coronary artery disease in all its forms.

 Coronary artery disease (CAD), also called coronary heart disease, occurs when the arteries that supply blood to the heart become blocked or narrowed due to plaque buildup or blood clots.
 This narrowing is also called atherosclerosis, or hardening of the arteries.
-CAD can lead to a heart attack (myocardial infarction or MI).
+Over time, coronary arteries can become completely blocked, causing a total coronary occlusion.
+Without treatment CAD can lead to other heart problems, including heart failure, arrhythmia or a heart attack (myocardial infarction or MI).

 Multidisciplinary Team for Each Patient

-Our Medical College of Wisconsin physicians have deep levels of expertise in their specialty, and then collaborate to deliver the best patient care and quality outcomes.
-In addition to general cardiology, cardiologists specialize in valvular disease, heart failure, electrophysiology and interventional cardiology.
+Our physicians have deep levels of expertise in their specialty, and then collaborate to deliver the best patient care and quality outcomes.
+In addition to general cardiology, cardiologists specialize in heart valve disease, heart failure, electrophysiology and interventional cardiology.
 They collaborate with other heart and vascular specialists – vascular and interventional radiologists, interventional cardiologists and cardiac surgeons.
 Working together, our multidisciplinary team of physicians, nurses, therapists and medical professionals offer treatment approaches designed for each individual patient.
 Read more about our exceptional staff.

 Emergency Care and Door-to-Balloon Time

 Heart attacks are a major risk for those with coronary disease.
 One vital measure of heart attack care is “door-to-balloon time,” which refers to how quickly a team is able to get blood flowing again in patients who have had a cardiac event caused by blocked arteries.
-The accepted standard has been 90 minutes or less, but Froedtert & the Medical College of Wisconsin set their own goal of 60 minutes or less.
+The accepted standard has been 90 minutes or less, but we set our own goal of 60 minutes or less.
 Read more about our emergency care.

 Excellent Outcomes, Solid Relationships

-Heart and Vascular Center physicians work closely with referring physicians, keeping them informed regarding consults, treatment and follow-up care.
+Heart and vascular physicians work closely with referring physicians, keeping them informed regarding consults, treatment and follow-up care.
 And, as part of an academic medical center, we continually monitor outcomes to always improve patient care.